Sasural Simar Ka 2: Casting

 Via first promo, Dipika Kakar was confirmed to be reprising her role of Simar Bhardwaj.
 Later it was revealed to be a cameo role of 50 episodes.
 Jayati Bhatia was signed to play her role as Mataji in cameo and play a new role of Geetanjali Devi Oswal (Badi Maa).
 Avinash Mukherjee, Tanya Sharma, Radhika Muthukumar and Karan Sharma were selected for new leads.

 Aarav Chowdhary, Sheetal Thakkar, Vibha Bhagat, Rakshit Wahi, Rajeev Paul, Leena Prabhu, Anita Kulkarni, Akash Jagga, Shakti Singh and Shubhangi Tambale were cast for recurring roles of the show.
 Rakshit Wahi quit the show in 2021 but came back in June 2022.
 In March 2022, Jaya Prada to join as a cameo for Gajendra and Sandhya's wedding anniversary.
 Wasim Mushtaq quit the show in April 2022.

 In August 2022, the storyline changed to a supernatural fantasy genre, just like in the first season.

 Filming

 Set against the backdrop of Agra, the series is mainly filmed at the sets in Naigaon, Maharashtra.
 In April, May and June 2021, several sequences were shot near the Taj Mahal in Agra due to the lockdown in Maharashtra.
 Filming of the series began on 19 March 2021 and ended on 5 April 2023.

 Release

 The pilot episode was released on April 26, 2021, 10 years after the release date of the first season.
-It aired from Monday to Saturday at 6:30pm.
-From 22 August 2022, its slot shifted to 6pm and Saavi Ki Savaari started airing at the previous slot.
+It aired from Monday to Saturday at 6:30 pm.
+From 22 August 2022, its slot shifted to 6 pm and Saavi Ki Savaari started airing at the previous slot.

 Cancellation

-The show went off air on 7 April 2023 due to dropping TRP's and serial makers did not want to move the story forward.
+The show went off air on 7 April 2023 due to dropping TRPs, and the makers did not want to move the story forward.